South Carolina Business Formation

 Business Formation is one area in your business where it is best to seek the help of a trained and experienced lawyer.
 Allow us to help you get a solid business structure in place so that you can provide your organization with the best possible chance of success.

-Denny Fraser of Fraser Law Firm, LLC is a trusted business attorney and author with offices in Hilton Head and Okatie, SC.
+Denny Fraser of Fraser Law Firm, LLC is a trusted Business Formation Attorney and author with offices in Hilton Head and Okatie, SC.
+Business Lawyer in Lowcountry.

 Aside from business formation, Mr. Fraser also gives his clients legal assistance on real estate transactions, construction law, estate planning, employment law, credit relations law, property owner’s association law, and general litigation.